 4) Proof Of Leave (PILON) – It includes documents like Birth Certificate, Death certificates etc.,

-5) Procedure To Apply For Leave- This will describe who can apply for leave?
-When can they apply?
-What is the supporting documentation needed to justify entitlement?
+5) Procedure To Apply For Leave- This will describe who can apply for leave, when they can apply, and what supporting documentation is needed to justify entitlement.
+Employees should refer to the leave policy for answers to common questions about leave entitlements and procedures.
+The policy provides clear answers to help resolve any doubts regarding the process.
 On what authority the leave will be sanctioned?

 There are specific points to keep in mind when designing a leave policy